ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 Companies are not incentivized to communicate the level of seriousness these two types of crisis necessitate.
 This is largely because:

-- Failure states and their [root causes](https://surfingcomplexity.blog/2023/12/10/human-error-means-they-dont-understand-how-the-system-worked/) are infrequently considered or prioritized, especially on the web, and that
+- Failure states and their [root causes](https://surfingcomplexity.blog/2023/12/10/human-error-means-they-dont-understand-how-the-system-worked/) are infrequently considered or prioritized, and that
 - Calling attention to such a state will translate to negative press and the stock price taking a hit.

 For example, [Amazon’s web storage service suffered a highly public outage in 2017](https://www.vox.com/2017/3/2/14792636/amazon-aws-internet-outage-cause-human-error-incorrect-command).
 Here is the icon they used to represent the status of this event: